MarynaShavlak/dev-interview-hub/src/app/providers/ThemeProvider/ui/ThemeProvider/README.md

      The `ThemeProvider `component determines the initial theme through the following mechanisms:
      - `fallbackTheme`:
        - The `fallbackTheme` is derived from the theme value stored in local storage.
          When the component mounts, it attempts to retrieve the stored theme using `localStorage.getItem(LOCAL_STORAGE_THEME_KEY)`.
          If a theme is found, it is used as the fallback theme.
-This allows the component to persist the user's last chosen theme across sessions.
-     - `defaultTheme`:
+     - `Initial Theme`:
-       - The `defaultTheme` is retrieved using the `useJsonSettings` hook, which fetches the user's preferred theme from a JSON settings source.
-         This represents the theme that the user has specifically set or saved in their settings.
-         If a `defaultTheme` is provided and the theme has not been initialized (`!isThemeInited`), the component sets the theme to this value and marks the theme as initialized.
+       - If an `initialTheme` is provided and the theme has not been initialized (`!isThemeInited`), the component sets the theme to this value and updates the `isThemeInited` state to `true`.
-     - Role in Initializing the Theme:
-       - Upon mounting, the `ThemeProvider` first checks if a `defaultTheme` is available.
-         If so, it sets the theme to this value and updates the `isThemeInited` state to true.
-         This ensures that any user-specific or application-specific theme settings are applied immediately.
+     - `Default to Light Theme`:
-       - If no `defaultTheme` is provided or the theme is not initialized, the component falls back to using the `fallbackTheme` from local storage.
+       - If no `initialTheme` is provided or the theme is not initialized, the component uses the `fallbackTheme` from local storage or defaults to `Theme.LIGHT` if none is available.
+This ensures a consistent theme is always applied.
-         If neither is available, the theme defaults to `Theme.LIGHT`.
-         This ensures that there is always a theme applied, even if no previous settings are found.

-  By using both `fallbackTheme` and `defaultTheme`, the `ThemeProvider` ensures that the theme is both user-specific and persistent across sessions, providing a consistent and personalized theming experience.
+     This approach allows the ThemeProvider to manage both user-specific and default themes, providing a consistent theming experience.

-2. Apply Theme:
+  2. **Apply Theme**:
-     - Updates the `document.body` class and `localStorage` with the current theme whenever `theme` changes.
+  - Updates the `document.body` class and `localStorage` with the current theme whenever the theme state changes, ensuring that theme changes are reflected globally and persisted across sessions.

 ## **Context**:
 The `ThemeProvider` uses `ThemeContext` to provide the current theme and a function to update it.